Some people think on-page SEO is just throwing your keywords on the page.

 78. Does the page have a clear call-to-action (CTA)?

-Some believe that Google puts weight onto goal completions.
-A “goal completion” is the action that the user is supposed to take your page.
-This will largely depend on the intent of the target keyword phrase.
+Some believe that Google puts weight on goal completions.
+A “goal completion” is the action that the user is supposed to take on your page.
+The intent of your target keyword phrase should dictate your CTA.

 For example, if your page ranks for “St Louis personal injury lawyer”, two appropriate goal completions would be contact form submissions and phone calls.
-It’s probably very hard for Google to get this data, but it’s a good business objective.
+It’s probably tough for Google to get this data, but it’s a good business objective.

 Every page on your website should have a Call-to-Action (CTA).